 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Whether you are heading to Disney World for your first or your hundredth visit, one thing is certain: you do not want to spend your whole vacation waiting in lines!
-But, is it even possible to avoid the masses while there these days?
-Unfortunately, there is no longer a “slow season” at the House of Mouse, but that doesn’t mean you are doomed to stand in endless lines.
-In order to help you make the most of your time in the parks, here are some tips to beat the crowds at Disney World.
-(Please note that these tips are geared towards a trip without all the coronavirus protocols in place.
-Most of these tips will not work and are not needed during the pandemic.)
+But, is it even possible to avoid the masses?
+Just because the parks are crowded doesn’t mean you are doomed to stand in endless lines.
+Make the most of your time in the parks by using these tips to beat the crowds at Disney World.

 Tip #1: Have a plan.